GabrielePisciotta/papendex/README.md

 # Papendex
 This project handles the indexing of Crossref and ORCID dumps.

-This is part of the [Open Biomedical Citations in Context Corpus](https://wellcome.ac.uk/grant-funding/people-and-projects/grants-awarded/open-biomedical-citations-context-corpus) research project.
+This is part of the [Open Biomedical Citations in Context Corpus](https://wellcome.ac.uk/grant-funding/people-and-projects/grants-awarded/open-biomedical-citations-context-corpus) research project, actually used for speed up OpenCitations SPAR Citation Indexer (SPACIN) process.

 ### Solr
 In order to speed up the search process we exploit [Solr](https://www.apache.org/dyn/closer.lua/lucene/solr/8.6.1/solr-8.6.1.tgz) as search platform.